artsy/artsy.github.io/_posts/2017-09-04-Introducing-Peril.markdown

     }
 ```

-This mean's the Dangerfile is only ran on `"issues"` with an `"opened"` action.
+This means the Dangerfile is only ran on `"issues"` with an `"opened"` action.
 I didn't want the discussion around a rule spamming our slack with webhooks from the other actions.
 The file `danger/new_rfc.ts` looks like this:

 ```ts
 import { schedule, danger } from "danger"